 Skin currently in decent shape; but I refuse to leave my burrow and encounter fresh air outside, let alone people, without a minimum coating of mascara.
 Down to roots of lashes, looking vaguely convincing as though tinted.
 It’s a little bit like drag, in terms of one’s “normal, natural” outside appearance differing from one’s “true” inner perception of self.
 The real true me has dark lashes, the incongruous false outer appearance needs tweaking to reflect that, and I simply don’t feel comfortable or myself until the lashes are dark.
 Can go from alien to human-ish-oid in an easy comfortable 10 minutes (with tea), current record (just eyeliner and mascara) is 4 minutes.

-- applied using a short-handled brush (the whole brush is about the length of my pinkie-finger) that came with Clinique brush-on cream liner.
+- applied using a short-handled brush.
 Liner applied to lash roots, dot-and-zigzag motion, all along the upper lash-line from inner to outer corner, not on lower lash-line.
-The brush has a very short firm head—about 3mm long—with quite stiff bristles, straight across; not an angled brush, not a fine-tip liner brush.
+The brush has a short firm head—about 5mm long—with quite stiff bristles; not an angled brush, not a fine-tip liner brush.
 Suits me best, technique-wise, as I’m short-sighted and applying “blind” (i.e. taking advantage of my naturally superior close-up vision).

 - Blinc regular classic tubing mascara